Loading, please wait...

 Court: European Court of Human Rights

-Human Rights: Right to bodily integrity, Right to family life, Right to life
+Human Rights: Freedom from discrimination, Right to due process/fair trial, Right to family life, Right to privacy

 Facts: